YashDaga17/Guardian/README.md

 ## 📞 Support

-For support, email support@guardian-defi.com or join our Discord community.
+For support, email support@tradely-defi.com or join our Discord community.

 ---

-Built with ❤️ by the Guardian team
+Built with ❤️ by the Tradely team